Fairmont The Norfolk Hotel: History

 The famed museum piece “transportation trio” made its home at the Norfolk in 1973, combining hand-drawn, animal-drawn, and machine propelled transportation mechanisms, including a Ford Model A Roadster which is still on the property to this day.

 On December 23, 1980, a man named Muradi Akaali booked a room at the property.
 Keeping to his room for the duration of his stay, he set up a bomb in his hotel room that he evacuated prior to the explosion, which went at 8:30pm the night of December 31.
 The bomb exploded, where many people died and destroyed the whole western wing of the property.
 The hotel's New Year's Eve celebration was scheduled to occur three hours after the explosion occurred.

 The building was remodeled following the bombing and by 1981, the western wing had risen to the 1st floor and the roof had been retiled as well as the addition of a new restaurant, a ballroom, and 2 function rooms, by 1982.
 The hotel was featured in the 1985 movie “Out of Africa” starring Meryl Streep and Robert Redford.
 In 1989, the hotel came under the ownership of Tiny Rowland and became a part of the Signet Hotel Empire.
 Renovations during this time brought the number of hotel rooms up to 167, an improved reception, Ibis Restaurant, and Pioneer Room, as well as a new business center and gift shop.

 In 2004, the hotel was acquired by Kingdom Hotel Investments and placed under management by Fairmont Hotels and Resorts.
-In 2020 the hotel was sold just before the Covid19 Pandemic hit the country to Nepalese investment company Chaudhary.
+In 2020 the hotel was sold to Nepalese investment company Chaudhary, just before the Covid-19 pandemic hit the country.

 Famous guests

-Since its opening, the hotel has seen numerous notable guests including Walter Schirra, David Niven, Richard Burton, Walter Cronkite, Pelé, James Stewart, Michael Caine, and Peter Ustinov.
-Other guests include Carrie Fisher, Paul Simon, Jackie Stewart, Michael Landon, Sally Field, Mick Jagger, Robert Redford, and James McDivitt.
-Additionally, Kofi Annan, James Earl Jones, and Sarah, Duchess of York, have been guests.
+Since its opening, the hotel has seen numerous notable guests including Walter Schirra, David Niven, Richard Burton, Walter Cronkite, Pelé, James Stewart, Michael Caine, Peter Ustinov, Carrie Fisher, Paul Simon, Jackie Stewart, Michael Landon, Sally Field, Mick Jagger, Robert Redford, James McDivitt, Kofi Annan, James Earl Jones, and Sarah, Duchess of York.